Beyond the Bells

 The Arts has many offerings to suit all sorts of creative souls from the annual stage productions to music ensembles and choirs.

-The well-established Music program offers individual tuition, as well as the opportunity to join one of four choirs and become a part of a wide variety of ensembles.
+The well-established Music program offers individual and group tuition, as well as the opportunity to join one of four choirs and become a part of a wide variety of ensembles.
 Individual lessons in instrumental music are held once a week, during school hours and students can begin lessons in Pre-Primary.
 New music students are welcomed at any time throughout their time at St Mark’s.

 The Lionheart Youth Theatre Company focuses on students in Middle and Senior School and provides students with the opportunity to be involved in a variety of ways beyond the major annual productions.
 Lionheart meet after school during term times.